Dashboards

 Dashboards in Veza offer visibility into your organization's authorization landscape across cloud providers, identity systems, and data stores.
 Combining pre-built intelligence with customizable insights, dashboards enable teams to identify risks, track access patterns, and enforce least privilege principles.

 The primary Dashboards page provides a central hub for monitoring and analyzing authorization insights.
 Each dashboard features curated tiles to surface critical findings driven by Veza's graph search.
-Each tile includes options to review trends, analyze results, and create rules.
+Each tile includes options to review trends, analyze results, create rules, and initiate remediation for risky findings.

-Veza provides built-in dashboards for a range of identity security use cases, including reports for dormant entities, non-human identities, privileged access by roles, and many more.
+Veza provides built-in dashboards for a range of identity security use cases, including dashboards for dormant entities, non-human identities, privileged access by roles, and many more.
 The main Access Analytics Summary highlights top risks, rules, and recent alerts for your integrations.
-Teams can edit saved queries and reports to customize and extend these featured dashboards.
+Teams can edit saved queries and dashboards to customize and extend these featured insights.

 Dashboard Insights